PhloxCompany/flutter_phlox_animations/README.md

 # but what is curve ?

-if you check<b href="https://api.flutter.dev/flutter/animation/Curves-class.html" target="blank"> flutter curves class </b>
+if you check<a href="https://api.flutter.dev/flutter/animation/Curves-class.html" target="blank"> flutter curves class </a>

 for example:
 <br><br>